Skip to main content

 motorized plow operation demonstration in front of the community

-Further agreements have set in motion initiatives for local communities to support access to education and vocational training in the country (Pointe-Noire and Ollombo), and activities for the local fishing sector.
-A new agreement has launched Phase 3 of the Hinda Integrated Project (PIH 3).
-The project started in 2011 to foster development in the Kouilou area and involves the population of rural centres near the M’Boundi field in the Hinda district, in western Congo.
-Through this initiative we back socio-economic development, education, economic diversification, access to water and sanitation, health services and micro-entrepreneurship.
-Our community work also focuses on fair, sustainable energy access with the construction of the Djéno (CED) and Congo (CEC) power plants.
+In support of the gas production agreements, new agreements were signed to promote local and community initiatives with the aim of promoting access to education and vocational training in the country (Pointe Noire and Ollombo), and activities in local the local fishing industry.
+At the same time, the start of the third phase of the Hinda Integrated Project (PIH 3) was also authorised.
+Initiated in 2011, the project was set up to promote development in the Kouilou area and involves the inhabitants of the rural centres near the M'Boundi deposit, in the district of Hinda, a town in the west of the country.
+Through this project, we support socio-economic development, access to education, economic diversification, access to water and sanitation, health and micro-entrepreneurship.
+We focus our community support activities on fair, sustainable energy access with the construction of the Djéno Power Station (CED) and the Congo Power Station (CEC).

 Project features